pernalin/pernalin.github.io/about.md

 title: About
 ---

-I'm a software developer at heart who for the last 15 years has led global technology teams in developing solutions that drive business strategies and objectives.
+I'm a software developer who for the last 15 years has lead global technology teams in developing large scale high performance commercial (off-the-shelf) software as well as internet facing enterprise applications.

 Currently, my interests include development using the .NET ecosystem, mobile development (iOS/Objective-C) and researching LAMP/MAMP based frameworks and tools that enable rapid software development.

 I'm a Sri Lankan who currently lives in Connecticut, USA.